The Most Probable Behaviour of the Dark Energy Equation of State Indicates a Thawing Quintessence Field: Tomographic Alcock-Paczy\'nski Test with Redshift-Space Correlation Function II: Introduction

 \section{Introduction}

 The Alcock-Paczyński (AP) test, originally proposed by \cite{1979Natur.281..358A}, exploits the apparent geometrical distortion of intrinsically isotropic structures such as galaxy superclusters to constrain cosmological parameters governing the expansion history of the universe.
-By comparing the observed radial and tangential scales of such objects, the AP test provides a probe into a combination of expansion history $H(z)$ and angular diameter distance $D_A(z)$.
+By comparing the observed radial and tangential scales of such objects, one can constrain the product of the Hubble parameter $H(z)$ and angular diameter distance $D_A (z)$ though the AP test.
 However, this method is hampered by the non-cosmological shape distortion due to the peculiar velocities of galaxies (redshift-space distortion, hereafter RSD).
 To overcome this, the extended AP (eAP) test was suggested by \cite{2010ApJ...715L.185P}, and later has been further developed by \cite{2014ApJ...796..137L,2015MNRAS.450..807L,2016ApJ...832..103L} and \cite{2019ApJ...881..146P}.
 The key idea of the eAP test is to use the redshift evolution of shape rather than shape itself, allowing us to use any shape as far as the shape is conserved.
 They found that the shape of two-dimensional redshift-space CF exhibits only very small redshift evolution and the eAP test adopts it as a standard shape.

 In \cite{2023ApJ...953...98D}, we have applied this tomographic AP test method to SDSS data, including the SDSS I+II DR7 Main Galaxy Sample, SDSS III BOSS LOWZ and CMASS, and SDSS IV eBOSS LRG samples at $z<0.8$.
 To extract the shape information of CF in redshift space, we first normalize CF with its volume integral up to the radial separation of $s_{\rm max}$